flyingrobots/git-kv/docs/tasks/US-4-Stargate-CAS-Check.md

 - Before other validation, the hook checks if a CAS operation is requested.
 - If so, it reads the current OID of the `refs/kv/<ns>` branch tip.
 - It compares this current OID with the expected OID from the client.
 - If they do not match, the hook rejects the push with a specific, machine-readable error message: "ERROR: CAS_CONFLICT: Expected tree OID mismatch."
-This rejection must also use a specific exit code (e.g., 2).
+This rejection must use exit code 2.
 - If they do match, validation continues as normal.

 ## 3. Test Plan